otavianopires/wp-front-login/readme.txt

 === WP Front Login ===

-Customize you login, lost password, reset password, and profile forms
+Custom login form

 == Description ==

-This is a plugin to implement custom login, lost password, reset password, and profile forms
+This is a plugin to implement custom login form using a shortcode